Protecting and respecting limits

 Seeking help

-- Talk with a person you trust.
+- Talk to a person you trust.

 Contact the police if you want to accuse someone officially of sexually abusive behaviour or another kind of partner violence.